 Also, be well-prepared for your class, and if you are asked a question, to which you don’t know the answer, be brave enough to respond: “I don’t know, but I will have the answer soon, Insha’Allah!”
 Your honesty will win more hearts than you can imagine.

-Reach your class on time, and if you promise something to your students, make sure you fulfill your promise.
+Reach your class on time, and if you promise something to your students, make sure you fulfil your promise.

 5) Best Manners